Leça F.C.: History

+In the 2022–23 season, the team finished 9th out of 14 in Serie B of the league Portuguese Championship, and since the last 6 teams were relegated, Leca moved to the Championship of Porto FA.

 Badge

 The club's badge is in green and white, the club colours.
 The castle on top of it represents Leça da Palmeira, the city which the club was in on its foundation in 1912.